WangKongQiang/ECF_experiment/README.md

-Due to the leakage issue of gpt API keys involved in the GPT-Contex in learng method, it is temporarily not accessible to the public.
+Due to the leakage issue of gpt API keys involved in the GPT-CIL(context in learng) method, it is temporarily not accessible to the public.